QuentinRougemont/genome_annotation/README.md

 # config file
 #--- COMPULSORY MINIMAL LEVEL OF INFORMATION REQUIRED -----
 genome1=""     #full path to current genome1 assembly (haplotype1 - compressed or not)
-haplotype1=""  #name1 [name of haplotype1 - will be used to rename the genome and the contigs inside the genome]
+genome1=""     #full path to current genome1 assembly (haplotype1 - compressed or not)
+genome2=""     #full path to current genome2 assembly (haplotype2)

 #----- optional --------
-ancestral_genome=""
-genome2=""     #full path to current genome2 assembly (haplotype2)
-haplotype2=""  #name2 [name of haplotype2 - will be used to rename the genome and the contigs inside the genome]
+current_name1=" "   #current basename of scaffold in the genome (ignore if name are already like "chr1, chr2, etc") haplotype1=""  #name1 [name of haplotype1 - will be used to rename the genome and the contigs inside the genome] current_name2=" "   #current basename of scaffold in the genome2 (ignore if name are already like "chr1, chr2, etc") haplotype2=""  #name2 [name of haplotype2 - will be used to rename the genome and the contigs inside the genome]

+ancestral_genome="" #full path to the ancestral genome used as proxy of ancestral gene order (fasta, compressed or not) ancestral_gff=""    #full path to gff for the ancestral species (uncompressed)

 #--- annotate or not #
 annotate=""  #a string (YES/NO)? if annotation = YES then annotation of the genomes will be performed